-- Lots of beer
+- Lots of beer!

-- Place the wings skin side up on the rack.
+- Place the wings skin side up on the rack (ok if snug, they shrink).
 Bake on the lower shelf in the oven for 30 minutes.

-- Then move the tray up to the higher shelf and turn the oven up to 425F / 220C.
-Bake for a further 40 to 50 minutes, rotating the tray halfway through.
+- Then move the tray up to the higher shelf and turn the oven up to 425°F / 220°C. Bake for a further 40 to 50 minutes, rotating the tray halfway through.
 The wings do not need to be turned over.

 - Toss with Hot Sauce and serve immediately with Blue Cheese Dip and celery sticks.
 They can be served plain, with a dipping sauce or tossed in sauce.
+Wings also reheat crispy!

 - Whisk together the Sauce ingredients.
 Keep warm or reheat just prior to using.